-COURSE LENGTH MAXIMUM TIME HOURS MAXIMUM TIME FRAME 5-Day Cosmetology (1600 hr) - Full Time (35 hr schedule) 46 Weeks 1882 Clock Hours 54 Weeks 4-Night Cosmetology (1600 hr) - Part Time (20 hr schedule) 80 Weeks 1882 Clock Hours 95 Weeks 5-Day Esthetics (600 hr) - Full Time (28 hr schedule) 22 Weeks 706 Clock Hours 26 Weeks Provisional Instructor (500 hr) - Full Time (40 hr schedule) 13 Weeks 588 Clock Hours 15 Weeks
+COURSE LENGTH MAXIMUM TIME HOURS MAXIMUM TIME FRAME 5-Day Cosmetology (1600 hr) - Full Time (35 hr schedule) 46 Weeks 1882 Clock Hours 58 Weeks 4-Night Cosmetology (1600 hr) - Part Time (20 hr schedule) 80 Weeks 1882 Clock Hours 103 Weeks 5-Day Esthetics (600 hr) - Full Time (28 hr schedule) 22 Weeks 706 Clock Hours 28 Weeks Provisional Instructor (500 hr) - Full Time (40 hr schedule) 13 Weeks 588 Clock Hours 16 Weeks

-COURSE LENGTH MAXIMUM TIME HOURS MAXIMUM TIME FRAME Provisional Instructor (500 hr) - Full Time (32 hr schedule) 16 Weeks 588 Clock Hours 19 Weeks Provisional Instructor (500 hr) - Part Time (24 hr schedule) 21 Weeks 588 Clock Hours 25 Weeks
+COURSE LENGTH MAXIMUM TIME HOURS MAXIMUM TIME FRAME Provisional Instructor (500 hr) - Full Time (32 hr schedule) 16 Weeks 588 Clock Hours 20 Weeks Provisional Instructor (500 hr) - Part Time (24 hr schedule) 21 Weeks 588 Clock Hours 25 Weeks

-The maximum time frame allowed for full time student, transfer students who need less than full course requirements or part-time students will be determined based on 117.65% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 117.65% of scheduled contract hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
 Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
 Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.